 Day four.
 Big tourist day for Thegan and I. Also known as the hottest day ever, all 30 degrees of it.
 But I put on the warmest clothes on earth because the day before traumatized me.
 It was boiling hot.
 At least it was windy sometimes.
 Went to the Shrine of Remembrance.
 Got on the tourist shuttle bus (free), fun until loads of annoying tourists got on.
 It got amusing when some kids started bickering.
 Tried to set myself apart from all the others, but it's pointless when you're on a tourist bus.
 Went around once then got off at Melbourne Museum (entrance 6 bucks only).
 I would totally go back to that place, definitely worth another look.
 Then got on the City Circle Tram, slowest tram on earth but it was free and looks really cool when other people get on it.
 Found an incredible curry place on Flinders Street or Lane (street signs are very similar to each other) and had a 9 dollar lamb biryani that could serve a small battalion.

-.
+Day five.
+Started the day on my own, which means a late start really.
 But I was on holiday after all, so back off hihi.
 Successfully deciphered the public transport system.
 Went to NGV (free, except for special exhibitions), very nice place.
 Went to the park to get some reading done, but it was freezer cold, spoiling my attempts at a Melburnian thing.
 Hmph.
 The wind was howling too so I decided to do more walking around instead, to keep my blood from coagulating.
 Tried going to Fed Square but it drizzled and I got even colder so I went back to the apartment, sat dangerously close to the radiator (smelled singed hair at one point) and, as soon as I was warm and toasty, promptly fell asleep.
 Met my sister at the public library (apart from getting off one stop early, I got there on my own again!) and borrowed books.

 Day six.